 Here is how to make and bake these banana bread chocolate chip cookies.
 You will need two trays lined with parchment paper, a large mixing bowl, a spatula, a whisk, and a standard ice cream scoop.

 Step 1: Whisk wet ingredients.
 In a large bowl, combine the melted butter, brown sugar, and mashed banana.
-Whisk and combine, there will be banana clumps and that is ok.
+Whisk and combine, there will be banana clumps, that is normal.

 Step 2: Add the egg and vanilla extract.
 Continue whisking.